kyverno/kyverno/test/cli/test/deny-pod-delete/README.md

 ## Description

-This test checks to ensure that a pod cannot be deleted, but can be created or updated when the operation is specified in the match block
+This test checks to ensure that a pod cannot be deleted when the operation is specified in the match block.

 ## Expected Behavior